 The Highway Authority (Kent County Council) responds to trees which are obstructing or may endanger road users.
-If a tree is obstructing a public highway or you believe it may present a danger to vehicles or pedestrians, please contact KCC through their website, or if it is an emergency call:
+If a tree is obstructing a public highway or you believe it may present a danger to vehicles or pedestrians, please report it using the Kent County Council report a problem on a road or pavement service, or if it is an emergency call:

 Trees near footpaths

-If a tree is obstructing or presenting a danger to a Public Right of Way, please contact Kent County Council through their website, or if it is an emergency call:
+If a tree is obstructing or presenting a danger to a Public Right of Way, please report it using the Kent County Council report a problem on a right of way service, or if it is an emergency call: